VideoBalmakewan Farm Aberdeenshire. Credit: Lucie Wardle

-What: School food pilot introducing organic Aberdeenshire green split peas to schools menus in Aberdeen city via their catering service.
+What: School food pilot introducing organic Aberdeenshire green split peas to schools menus in Aberdeen city, Moray and Highland via their catering service.
 The pilot covers the price difference between the organic price and the price the caterers would usually pay.
 A discount of 36% is applied at the point of purchase from the farmer.

-The organic peas will be served in a range of meals across Aberdeen City Council schools from April 2024 until June 2025.
+The organic peas will be served in a range of meals across the three local authorities from April 2024 until at least December 2025.
 The pilot will include menu development to create new pea-based recipes, new educational resources developed by RHET and classroom visits from RNCI, and a producer engagement and knowledge-sharing event for farmers to share learnings from the pilot.

 Which of the six approaches this pilot is taking: Public sector food procurement, horticulture strategy.